kjgumbs/kjgumbs/README.md

 Here are some ideas to get you started:

-- ☁ I’m currently working Full Stack Academ Boot camp
+- ☁ I’m currently working Full Stack Academy Boot camp
 - 🤖 I’m currently learning CSS
 - 👯 I’m looking to collaborate on Side Projects in JS
 - 🤔 I’m looking for help with Android SDK